 Genetic factors underpinning individual differences in autism like traits show considerable overlap with genetic influences on diagnosed ASD.

 Studies have consistently found that the prevalence of autism in siblings of autistic children is approximately 15-30 times greater than the rate in the general population.
-Based on all of this supporting evidence, researchers have come to deduced that shared genetic variants in families are probably more important than shared environments for triggering ASD in children.
+Based on all of this supporting evidence, researchers have come to deduce that shared genetic variants in families are probably more important than shared environments for triggering ASD in children.

 Actually, there have been over 100 genes that have been identified to be linked to ASD.
-That’s more linkage to genetics than other common health problems that are known to have links to genetics like cardiovascular diseases or some cancers.
+That’s more linked to genetics than other common health problems that are known to have links to genetics like cardiovascular diseases or some cancers.

 I know that there is a tendency to want to blame something for ASD.
 It’s a hard realization that ASD is related to one’s genes that they pass on to their children.
 But there’s no blame there – it’s how genes randomly combine to form your child.

 What causes autism – exposure to infections and medications during pregnancy